modelint/shlaer-mellor-metamodel/README.md

 I am planning to submit this to the Shlaer Mellor Commons for review later in late 2021 / early 2022.

-If accepted by the community (with community contributions, no doubt), I'll remove the 'Leon Starr' part from the title ;)
+If accepted by the community (with community contributions, no doubt), I'll remove the 'Leon Starr' part from the title.

+For now, I accept all the blame ;)

 Just getting started, but I have a lot of existing material to upload so you should see updates soon.